KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 easy enough to change the loader to ignore `accessor` without `bufferView` in glTF 2.0.
 But we are definitely open to change this if there actually are some use cases that require loading `accessor` independently.

+For effectiveness, it is also valid to not support the fallback which is provided in the above specification, e.g. not providing the data buffer for uncompressed assets.
+To do that, a glTF file could just ignored the `bufferViews` of `accessors` belong to a `primitive`.
+This is valid because in glTF 2.0, `bufferView` is not required in `accessor`, although if it is not present, it will be used with `sparse` field to act as a sparse accessor.
+In this case, Draco must be considered a required extension and should report error if a loader doens't support it.

 ## Resources